 Miscellaneous itemized deductions.
-Miscellaneous itemized deductions used to be counted as itemized deductions to the extent they exceeded 2% of adjusted gross income of the year, but the 2017 Tax Act repealed these as deductions on your federal return.
+Miscellaneous itemized deductions used to be counted as itemized deductions to the extent they exceeded 2% of adjusted gross income of the year.
+However, the TCJA repealed these as deductions on your federal return.

-This is only a partial list of items you may have claimed as a miscellaneous itemized deduction in the past but which are not deductible after 2017.
+Following is a partial list of items you may have claimed as a miscellaneous itemized deduction in the past but which are no longer deductible.
+Note, however, that you should still provide these amounts to your tax professional in case they are deductible for state taxes.

-Tax preparation fees:
+Tax preparation fees